Register your company in Singapore fully online with expert local support.

 What Statrys Handles End-to-End

-Most founders end up coordinating between three separate providers: a CSP for incorporation, a bank or payment provider for their business account, and an accounting firm for bookkeeping and tax.
+Most founders end up coordinating between three separate providers: a CSP for incorporation, a payment provider for their business account, and an accounting firm for bookkeeping and tax.
 Each has its own onboarding, its own timeline, and its own compliance requirements.

 Statrys handles all three in one platform: company incorporation, business account opening, and ongoing accounting.
-Over 10,000 businesses use Statrys to manage their back-office across Hong Kong and Singapore.

 One Platform for the Back-Office You'll Actually Need